paulsaenzsucre/LeaderBoard/README.md

 # 📖 Leaderboard <a name="about-project"></a>

 **Leaderboard** is a project that let users to see a list of scores.
 It also provide user a form to add his own scores to the list.
+It uses the Leaderboard API to get and post scores.

-This project is coded with standard languages like HTML, CSS and JavaScript.
+This project is coded with standard languages like HTML5, CSS3 and JavaScript.

 ## 🛠 Built With <a name="built-with"></a>